TM Forum Standards – eTOM, SID, Open APIs, ODA

 Answer: "How do systems exchange data?"

-TM Forum Open APIs are REST-based and JSON-driven, but operators often extend them with custom attributes, event streams, and mediation layers to support real operational environments.
+Most TM Forum Open APIs are REST-based and JSON-driven, with growing support for event-driven integration patterns, but operators often extend them with custom attributes, event streams, and mediation layers to support real operational environments.

 Core SID Domains